WGP Advisor / Winner Manual|

 This document is for those running or helping advise WS NA WGP Regionals (Instructions for invitation winners are below).
-Note that an advisor, with contact with the head judge, may both play in and help organize at the same time.
-You are not given any special placement or bonus for being an advisor (no automatic wins, auto entry to Nationals, etc.) although you are given an automatic ten minute post-time Match Timer, to cover your basic Advisory activities.
+Note that an advisor, with contact with the judge staff at HotC, may both play in and help organize at the same time.
+You are not given any special placement or bonus for being an advisor (no automatic wins, auto entry to Nationals, etc.) although you are given an automatic five minute post-time Match Timer, to cover your basic Advisory activities.
+Note that when you have to perform Advisor duties, your clock is stopped, which is in addition to the five minute extension.
 In doing so, you are taking onto themselves an important responsibility for fairness.
 Fraud will be dealt with severely.

 Please read the entire document.
-If there are any questions, please contact the Head Judge immediately via email.
-You will receive Skype / Phone information when the tournaments draw near.
+If there are any questions, please contact the HotC Judge Staff immediately via email.
+You will receive Skype / Phone / in-person contact information for your HotC Judge when the tournament draws near.

 You may not charge any sort of entry fee to the tournament.
 Optional fees for prize structure, refreshments, and so on are allowed, but players must be able to play in the full tournament with an equal chance at the invitation for free if they so choose.
 All fees, optional or otherwise, must be made known to HotC for approval.

-Due to the many instances of incorrectly-followed instructions, HotC now handles pairings and seedings for all tournaments.
+HotC handles pairings and seedings for all tournaments.